 The island was formed during a volcanic upheaval about two-and-a-half million years ago.
 It is remote, 36 hours from the mainland, and well-preserved.

-Sometimes called the 'Little Galapagos', it is among the Top 10 dive destinations in the world: schooling hammerheads, white tip reef sharks, dolphins, mantas and marbled rays, giant moray eels, sailfish, whale shark occasionally.
-Large schools of jacks and tuna, silky sharks, silver tips, marlin, creole fish, green turtles, octopus, the exotic rosy-lipped batfish.
+Sometimes called the 'Little Galapagos', it is among the Top Ten dive destinations in the world: schooling hammerheads, white tip reef sharks, dolphins, mantas and marbled rays, giant moray eels, sailfish, whale shark occasionally.
+Large schools of jacks and tuna, silky sharks, silver tips, marlin, creole fish, green turtles, octopus, and the exotic rosy-lipped batfish.

 The terrestrial life at Cocos also exhibits a high number of endemic species.

 Season: the diving is great all year long, but there are differences in the seasons